Work

 In a jar beside your table, I tuck these words—

-Small nerikiri confections.
+small nerikiri confections.

 Though their presence cannot supplant yours,

-In the butterflies’ enduring warmth and joy
+in the butterflies’ enduring warmth and joy

-I attend to all they have to share—
+I attend to all they have to share.

 How quietly paper wings gather

-Like plum blossoms
+like plum blossoms

-As petals part in winter’s first frost.
+as petals part in winter’s first frost.

-On the wooden floor, I sit next to a paper
+On the wooden floor, I sit next to

-Fragrant and lucid plum mornings.
+awaiting fragrant and lucid plum mornings.

 7 March 2026

-Under a Wisteria
+Under the Wisteria

 Branches, roots, streams of undulating light,

-A wisteria redolent of age sits in stillness.
+a wisteria redolent of age

-Like crystalised raindrops from gentle summer past,
+sits like crystal raindrops from gentle summer past.

-In the wind, a single soul
+In the wind, a single soul rests

-Rests softly in lavender petals—
+in lavender pillows,

-We will meet again.
+we will meet again—

 Here, I promise, we can stroll hand in hand

-With Grandpa every day until we reach the scent
+with Grandpa every day until we reach

-Of our beloved Osmanthus tree.
+the scent of our beloved Osmanthus tree.

 Where does time flow?